Filter Options

 What types of aircraft can be used and are they safe?

 “The aircraft vary depending on your destination and whether you’re flying by private charter.
 Many bush airstrips are quite ‘rustic’ (often dirt or gravel) and unsuitable for landing larger planes.
 My soul sings when I get to an airstrip and there’s a tiny Cessna 206 waiting for me, with just enough room for the pilot and four passengers.
 They’re my very favorite type of bush flight!
 Cessna Caravans are good workhorses and a popular choice for flight companies, taking about 12 passengers.
-Then there are bigger planes like the De Havilland Dash that seat between 35 to 52 passengers.
+Then there are bigger planes like the De Havilland Dash that seat between 35 and 52 passengers.
 Whichever plane is waiting on the runway/airstrip, you’ll get a full safety briefing from the pilot and all have seatbelts you must wear.
 This is a very safe way of traveling.
 Incidents are extremely rare.”

 3